What we do

-Join us as we examine the current threat landscape, the state of endpoint security and the secrets you didn’t even know about your firewall!
+Join us in Glasgow at The Corinthian Club as we examine the current threat landscape, the state of endpoint security and the secrets you didn’t even know about your network!
 Plus, we’ll look at securing your apps and data in the cloud, and how best to protect your organization against cyber threats.

 The state of Endpoint Security Today